majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab4.rst

 .. image:: /_static/cache-flow.png

 This lab explores a simple caching configuration.
-Detailed information about caching configuration directives can be found here_.
+Detailed information about caching configuration directives can be found in the `admin guide`_.
-In the lab's simple example, Nginx Plus will cache content by respecting the ``Cache-Control`` header in the response.
+In the lab example, Nginx Plus will cache content by respecting the ``Cache-Control`` header in the response.
-Content with a ``Cache-Control`` header containing a ``max-age=0`` will not be cached by default.
+Content with a ``Cache-Control`` header containing ``max-age=0`` will not be cached by default.

 Add a cache
 ~~~~~~~~~~~

-**Update the configuration to define a proxy_cache and a method for purging the cache.**
+**Update the configuration to define a "proxy_cache" and a method for purging the cache.**

 .. note:: Execute this command on the NGINX Plus Master instance.